 The Greenwich Hospital Stroke Center offers a specialized program committed to providing rapid, advanced and compassionate neurological care to patients with stroke and complex cerebrovascular conditions.

-Greenwich Hospital was the first healthcare facility in Fairfield County to earn national certification as a stroke center from The Joint Commission.
+Greenwich Hospital was the first healthcare facility in Fairfield County to earn national certification as a Primary Stroke Center from The Joint Commission.
 This means patients receive immediate access to the highest standard of care and the latest treatment protocols to minimize long-term disability and save lives.
 It has also received the American Heart Association/American Stroke Association Get with the Guidelines®-Stroke Gold Plus Award for applying the most up-to-date, evidence-based treatment protocols to improve patient care and outcomes.

 The Stroke Center provides 24/7 coverage by expert neurologists and endovascular neurosurgeons.
 Our care team also includes neurovascular neurosurgeons, intensive care and emergency medicine physicians, radiologists, nurses, clinical pharmacists, as well as physical, occupational and speech therapists, and emergency medical technicians.